 Some people choose to fast that day according to their desires and abilities—for example, foregoing solid food or skipping a meal.
 Once a year, during the Fall Famine Relief Ceremony, the Zen Center matches all donations.
 This year, the donations will be matched at the ceremony on November 3.

 Zazen begins at 6:30, the ceremony starts around 7:30 with chanting, prostrations and circumambulation.

 A monetary donation is part of the ceremony.
 Proceeds are sent to Oxfam or local food shelves.
 It is preferable to bring cash for this offering so that a single check can be sent to the organization.

 Specific instructions are given just prior to the ceremony.
-All are welcome whether or not you are a member of the Sangha.
+All are welcome to attend virtually—in-person participation is for fully vaccinated and boosted members only.